Met Opera starts regular Sunday matinees, breaking tradition

 NEW YORK (AP) — Some in the audience wore tuxedos and evening gowns, others wore jeans and sneakers.
 There was even a man wearing a black sleeveless shirt and blue suede cowboy boots.

-The Metropolitan Opera began regular Sunday-afternoon staged performances for the first time in its 136-year history with Puccini’s “Turandot.”
+The Metropolitan Opera began regular Sunday-afternoon staged performances for the first time in its 136-year history with Puccini’s “Turandot,” an effort to boost ticket sales and revenue.

 “I love it.
 Outstanding,” said E.G. Fisher, a 51-year-old New Yorker who was attending the performance with his 15-year-old daughter, Bella, a high school junior.
 “We get to watch the whole opera and don’t have to go home early and do homework.”